 Niche interest alert!
 Perhaps, like me, you're way too young (and way too lazy) to be a 'real' bird-watcher ... but find that shouting through binoculars pairs well with gin.
 Enter A Naturalist's Guide to the Birds of Thailand – a new release that covers "the 280 bird species most commonly seen in Thailand".
 We've seen ... thirty-four?
 We will absolutely be buying this book.
 Game on.

-The Koh Samui Guide was just updated in September and all of our 2018 customers received their new download link a few weeks ago.
+The Koh Samui Guide was just updated – top to bottom – in February 2019.
 If you're planning your Koh Samui travels it's as hot-off-the-press as an ebook can be.
-You can download your copy in under three minutes – find out how.

 The Koh Samui Guide is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program linking to Amazon (.com, .co.uk, .ca etc) and any other website that may be affiliated with Amazon Service LLC Associates Program.
 If you click on an affiliate link and make a purchase, we may receive a small commission.
 This does not result in any additional cost to you.